 One other thing you can consider is getting a dedicated VPN IP address.
 For the BBC iPlayer, that address should obviously be in the UK.
 Several VPNs offer this solution.

 A dedicated IP does costs a bit more.
-For example, PureVPN charges $1.99 per month for this service.
-NordVPN also has a static IP option, though at just over $5/month, it’s a bit more than PureVPN’s.
+For example, PureVPN charges $2.49 per month for this service.
+NordVPN also has a static IP option, though at just under $5/month, it’s a bit more than PureVPN’s.

 What a dedicated address means is you’re no longer sharing a VPN IP with hundreds of other people while you watch BBC iPlayer programming – only a select few (a VPN provider will likely give out the same IP to multiple dedicated IP customers).